Three-Point Vortex Dynamics as a Lie-Poisson System: Classification of vortex algebra

-The symplectic leaves of $\mathcal{V}$ are its coadjoint orbits.
-These are the common level sets of Casimirs $ I _2 $ and $H$, the semi-moment of circulation and Heron's function defined in section \ref{sec:coadjointOrbits}.
-These Casimirs take very simple forms when expressed in terms of the dual to the Pauli symbols basis.
-Indeed, a computation shows that:
+The symplectic leaves of $ \mathcal{V} $ are its coadjoint orbits.
+These are the common level sets of Casimir functions $M$ and $H$.
+(These were defined in \eqref{constantM} and \eqref{HeronCondition}, respectively.).
+The Pauli symbols just constructed provide privileged coordinates in the sense that expressions for the Casimirs take very simple forms when expressed in these coordinates.